usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### 4.3.1.
 Permitted Authenticator Types

-Authentication Assurance Level 3 requires the use of one of a combination of authenticators satisfying the requirements in Section 4.3.
+AAL3 authentication SHALL be effected through the use of one of a combination of authenticators satisfying the requirements in Section 4.3.
 Possible combinations are:

 * Multi-factor Cryptographic Device
 * Single-factor Cryptographic Device used in conjunction with memorized secret